Two young adults are diagnosed with skin cancer every day

 - It is also good to be aware of checking your breasts for unusual lumps (this relates to guys and gals) by carrying out self examinations at around the same time each month.
 You can read more on The Mix.

 - ...and for boys, here's how to check your 'balls' for testicular cancer.

 - You may have heard about the HPV (human papillomavirus) vaccination?
 This is offered to girls aged 12- 13 to protect against cervical cancer.
+HPV are the main cause of cervical cancer.
 There are some indicators that HPV in the throat (from oral sex) in young men is on the increase.
-You may be able to protect yourself from HPV (if you are not vaccinated) by using condoms.
-You can read more on The Mix.
+You can protect yourself by using condoms.
+Read more on The Mix.